gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ### Eclipse & CDT

-Starting with version 4.x, the oldest Eclipse supported by the plug-ins is Eclipse 4.6 Neon.3 (CDT 9.2), and the recommended version is **4.5 Mars SR2**.
+Starting with version 4.x, the oldest Eclipse supported by the plug-ins is Eclipse 4.6 Neon.3 (CDT 9.2), and the recommended version is **4.7 Oxygen**.
 Do not try to install them on Mars, Luna, Kepler, Juno, Indigo, or older versions, since the install will fail.

 #### The package way